dragonfly-science/dragonfly-website/content/publications/abraham_paua_2012.md

 The resulting models fitted the data well, with the c.v.'s of the model fitted using the underwater and fishing-time measures of effort being 0.17 and 0.10, respectively.
 It is striking that the simpler measure of effort fitted the catch data more closely.
-During the fishdown, 8 t of paua were harvested from Fighting Bay.
-Using the fishing-time measure of effort, the depletion model estimated that there were 3 (2.3 to 3.9) t of harvestable paua remaining at the end of the experiment.
+During the fishdown, 8 t of pāua were harvested from Fighting Bay.
+Using the fishing-time measure of effort, the depletion model estimated that there were 3 (2.3 to 3.9) t of harvestable pāua remaining at the end of the experiment.

 Exploration of the data shows the power of the